Iran University of Medical Sciences • Journals

 Preprints & repositories

-Clarifies which manuscript versions can be posted on preprint servers or institutional repositories, how to cite preprints, and what happens after an article is accepted and formally published.
+Clarifies which manuscript versions can be posted, how to cite preprints, and what happens after acceptance and formal publication.

 • Preprint posting at or before submission